 The following table details the Group's sensitivity to a 10% increase and 10% decrease in the Australian Dollar against the USD.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 10% change in foreign currency rates.
 A positive number indicates an increase in profit or loss and other equity where the Australian Dollar strengthens against the respective currency.
 For a weakening of the Australian Dollar against the respective currency there would be an equal and opposite impact on the profit and other equity, and the balances below would be negative.

-2011 \$'000 2010 \$'000 Profit or loss 1 179
+2012 \$'000 2011 \$'000 Profit or loss 14 1

-The Group's sensitivity to foreign currency is negligible due to the almost equal level of USD denominated monetary assets and liabilities.
+The Group's sensitivity to foreign currency has increased due to the decrease in USD denominated monetary assets.